 - GOVERN: draft a 2-page Information Security Policy; get leadership signature

-- GOVERN: assign a cybersecurity owner (can be part-time/external)
+- GOVERN: assign a cybersecurity owner (can be part-time or external)

 - IDENTIFY: complete an asset inventory (hardware, software, data, cloud)